Quick UBC Overview

 - The UBC Undergraduate 3 round format starts the last week in November and ends the last week in March the following year.

-- The UBC Global Masters starts late January and ends the last week of March.
+- The UBC Global Masters starts late January.

 In Round 1 for both competitions, two hours a week for the first two weeks while teams are familiarising themselves with the simulation.
 One hour per week thereafter.
 Round 1 runs for 6 weeks